 An evaluation of the facts of your case and your exact situation is where we start.

-And we offer this case evaluation for free, with no obligation, to anyone charged in a crime in Missouri.
+And we offer this case evaluation for free, with no obligation, to anyone charged with a crime in Missouri.

 Once we understand your case, we can help you work through your two basic options.
 Do we fight the charges and take the case to trial, or do we take an aggressive negotiation stance and bargain for the best possible plea deal, to minimize or eliminate the harshest penalties you may be facing.